Why Save for Retirement When You're Newly Married?

 Planning and paying for a wedding can take up a lot of your time and financial resources, but it's also important to keep your long-term savings goals in mind during this transitional period of your life.
 Combining two households may require adjustments to your financial habits, but you may also find greater opportunities to save for retirement.
 Chances are, you and your future spouse have slightly different spending and savings priorities, which should be discussed prior to the wedding.
 If you're asking why save for retirement when you're just getting started in a new life together, here are some reasons to stick with a budget and continue reaching toward your financial goals.

 The Wedding Windfall

-According to Tendr, the average monetary gift given at a wedding is $160.
+As of 2020, the average wedding gift is about $100 - $150 per guest.
 With this in mind, many young couples may not worry about overspending on everything from the reception to the honeymoon, perhaps with the plan of using monetary wedding gifts to help cover future expenses.
 But if you stick to a manageable wedding budget, financial gifts can then be put toward purchases needed to help start your life together, like a new car, furniture, or a down payment on a house.
 You may also want to save a portion of your wedding gifts and open a retirement account together.
 Given the investment time frame of perhaps thirty years or more, this lump-sum addition to your savings could make a sizable impact in the years to come.

 Combined Incomes Makes it Easier to Save for Retirement